microsoft/vscode-docs/docs/cpp/colorization-cpp.md

 ## Themes

 Colors can be associated using the existing support for theming and color customization in VS Code.
-Documentation on Themes in VS Code can be found [here](https://code.visualstudio.com/docs/getstarted/themes)
+See the [VS Code Themes documentation](/docs/getstarted/themes.md) for more information.

 Colors are associated with [TextMate scopes](https://macromates.com/manual/en/language_grammars#naming_conventions).